petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/demo-ethics/what-to-demo.md

 * Demos should always resonate with the prospect and be as aligned to their requirements as possible.
 * Learning what and what not to include in a demo is a vital part of learning to be an effective Sales Engineer.

-## What should a demo contain?
+## What Should a Demo Contain?

 ![Five possible things to show in a demo are: something in context that resonates, whatever the AE asks for, something generic, everything in DXP, just the cool new stuff.](./what-to-demo/images/01.png)

 The next thing to consider is what should be in the demo in the first place.
 The possible options here are:

 1. Show something that is in context and that resonates with the audience?
-2. Show whatever the AE has asked to be demonstrated?
+1. Show whatever the AE has asked to be demonstrated?
-3. Maybe just show something generic, the same demo that is always used?
+1. Maybe just show something generic, the same demo that is always used?
-4. Show everything that DXP has to offer?
+1. Show everything that DXP has to offer?
-5. Or just focus on showing the cool, new stuff?
+1. Or just focus on showing the cool, new stuff?

 The correct answer here to show something in context that resonates.